chevere/chevere/README.md

 ![Chevere](LOGO.svg)

-The Chevere Framework for building pluggable server-side applications.
+This is the Chevere Framework, a PHP software for building pluggable server-side applications intended to be implemented in the context of PHP application runners.

-Chevere is the custom made, tailored framework that powers [Chevereto V4](https://github.com/chevereto/chevereto) onwards.
-It follows clean code principles, with PHP 8 syntax and strong typed code.
+It is the custom-made tailored framework that powers the next-gen [Chevereto V4](https://github.com/chevereto/chevereto) and it was entirely designed around the existing needs and goals of [Chevereto V3](https://chevereto.com/pricing) and [Chevereto-Free](https://github.com/Chevereto/Chevereto-Free) users.

-The project is under beta development and is still not recommended to use it for production yet.
-You are welcome to join the project and help to build it.
+The project is still under development and using it in production is highly experimental.

 ## Documentation